 Dynasty Holidays was classified as associate accounted for using the equity method.
-On May 31, 2022, the provisional shareholders' meeting was held and the shareholders resolved to dissolve Dynasty Holidays, and the liquidation process is in progress in accordance with Japanese regulations.
+On May 31, 2022, the provisional shareholders' meeting was held, and the shareholders resolved to dissolve Dynasty Holidays, and the liquidation process has completed in June 2023.
+The Company has gained the liquidation income by \$2,523 thousand.